XD-Builder/xdevbase-static-web-app/DEVELOPMENT.md

 ### Database Actions
 Supabase commands starting with `supabase db` provides database management functions.
 Notable commands are
 1. `supabase db pull`  which pulls schema changes from a remote database.
 2. `supabsae db push` which pushes **ALL** local migrations to a remote database.
 This is very useful when setting up a new database using the existing migration sql scripts so that the database is up to date with the latest development.
+Use this for development environment to keep the database schema up to date.
 3. `supabase db reset` reset the local db to a clean state.
 4. `supabase db dump` dumps contents from a remote database.
 This is useful for debugging how the remote schema is defined.
 5. `supabase db diff` diffs schema changes made to the local or remote database.